Finding the motivation to train is difficult enough but in winter when it’s cold and the days are shorter we need an extra dose of willpower.

 Your hands, feet, and head are most vulnerable to the cold, so make sure they are properly covered.

-At below-freezing temperatures, it’s painful to hold onto metal bars with bare hands.
-Having a pair of good quality gloves will be crucial to complete your workout sets without suffering.
-The gloves should have a grippy outer surface and should be tight enough so they don’t move around too much on your hand.
+At cold temperatures, holding onto metal bars with bare hands can be painful.
+A pair of good-quality grippy gloves will be crucial to completing your workout sets without suffering.
+The gloves should have a grippy outer surface and be tight enough so they don’t move around too much on your hand.Â

 When it comes to protecting your head I’d recommend a wool (merino or cashmere) hat or cap as its breathable fabric will minimize sweating while keeping you warm.